OpenRC/openrc/README.md

 `PKG_PREFIX` should be set to where packages install to by default.

-`LOCAL_PREFIX` should be set when to where user maintained packages are.
+`LOCAL_PREFIX` should be set to where user maintained packages are.
 Only set `LOCAL_PREFIX` if different from `PKG_PREFIX`.

 `PREFIX` should be set when OpenRC is not installed to /.